Justice Ruth Bader Ginsburg

 Location: Freethought Hall, Freedom From Religion Foundation Offices, Madison, Wisconsin

-As a practicing attorney, Ginsburg litigated sex discrimination cases for the American Civil Liberties Union, and served as its general counsel (1973-1980) and on its National Board of Directors (1974-1980).
-In 1980, President Jimmy Carter appointed her to the U. S. Court of Appeals for the District of Columbia Circuit.
-She was nominated by President Bill Clinton to serve on the Supreme Court in 1993.
-Justice Ginsburg was the first Jewish woman and the second woman on the Supreme Court, serving for 27 years.
-During her tenure Ginsburg wrote influential majority opinions, including United States v.
-Virginia (1996), declaring that qualified women could not be denied admission to Virginia Military Institute.
-Other notable opinions included Olmstead v.
+During her tenure, Ginsburg authored influential majority opinions, including United States v.
+Virginia (1996), which declared that qualified women could not be denied admission to the Virginia Military Institute.
+Other notable opinions include Olmstead v.
 L.C.
 (1999), Friends of the Earth, Inc. v.
 Laidlaw Environmental Services (TOC), Inc. (2000), and Ledbetter v.
 Goodyear Tire & Rubber Co.
-(2007), in which her dissenting opinion was credited with inspiring the Lilly Ledbetter Fair Pay Act, signed into law by President Barack Obama (2009).
-The law made it easier for employees to win pay-discrimination claims.
+(2007).
+Her dissent in the Ledbetter case inspired the Lilly Ledbetter Fair Pay Act, signed into law by President Barack Obama in 2009, making it easier for employees to pursue pay-discrimination claims.

 Award Sculpture

-10-inches high with a 2-inch wooden base
+Size: 10-inches high with a 2-inch wooden base

 Media: Bronze